christopher-dG/advent-of-code/README.md

 - Day 5: Used the `combination` package to compute permutations of a list.
 - Day 10: Searched around for ways to compute the points that lie between two other points.
+- Day 12: Used the same combinatorics package to compute all pairs of a list.
+- Dau 12: "Accidentally" saw a Reddit post that revealed the strategy.

 ### Run It